iSEE-Laboratory/EgoExo-Fitness/Raw_annotations/README.md

 ## Data
 EgoExo-Fitness featrues synchronized egocentric and exocentric fitness videos.
 Through the provided link, you can download the following data:
 - Preprocessed video frames in 30 fps (about 90 GB).
-- Extracted frame-wise CLIP-B features (about 11 GB).
+- Extracted frame-wise CLIP-B features.

 Currently the raw videos are not available through the link.
 If you are interested in the raw videos, please feel free to contact us.